 If you’re still feeling stressed or just simply looking to pamper yourself, there are a few good places for massages, facials, and other spa treatments in Canggu.
 While prices may vary, Goldust is a popular spot that comes highly recommended.
 While it’s a bit pricier than other places in Canggu, the bit of extra cash you spend goes a long way in terms of luxury.
 Always #TreatYoSelf, especially when on holiday.

 Shopping at markets in Canggu

 If you’re looking to take home something unique and fashionable from Bali, Canggu has a decent amount of boutiques and markets filled with trendy goodies.
 Old Man’s Market which occurs on the last Saturday of every month is a top hit with fashionistas.
 There’s also a Sunday market by People’s Café with clothes and jewelry made by local artists.
 And nothing is better than bringing home a bathing suit, the perfect souvenir to remember your wonderful time in Bali.

 Surf at the trendiest spot in Canggu

 With its burgeoning popularity, new hot spots for eating, partying, drinking, shopping and massaging are likely to pop-up in this little slice of paradise.
-What’s your favorite places and things to do in Canggu?
-Do share with us!
+What are your favorite places and things to do in Canggu?
+Do share it with us!

 |-> Find the best hotel deals in Canggu *|